gdcho/chrom-cognito/README.md

 # Chromcognito

-A Chrome extension for instant video playback speed control with customizable hotkeys and visual feedback.
+A Chrome extension for opening, routing, and managing tabs in Incognito mode with rules, shortcuts, and auto-cleanups.

 ## Features

-- **Instant Speed Control**: Hold down a customizable hotkey to temporarily speed up video playback
-- **Visual Feedback**: See current playback speed with customizable visual indicators
-- **Universal Compatibility**: Works on YouTube, Netflix, Vimeo, and any website with HTML5 video
+- **Auto-Incognito Rules**: Automatically redirect specific websites to incognito mode based on URL patterns
+- **Keyboard Shortcuts**: Quick access to transfer current tab, matching tabs, or all tabs to incognito
-- **Modifier Click Support**: Click with modifier keys (Ctrl/Cmd/Alt/Shift) for quick speed adjustments
+- **Modifier Click Support**: Alt+Shift+Click any link to open it in incognito mode
-- **Customizable Settings**: Configure hotkeys, speed multipliers, and visual preferences
-- **Platform-Specific Controls**: Enable/disable functionality for specific websites

-## Installation

-### From Chrome Web Store

-_Coming soon - extension is currently under review_
+- **Recently Closed Tracking**: View and reopen recently closed incognito tabs
+- **History Management**: Optionally remove transferred tabs from regular browsing history
+- **Context Menu Integration**: Right-click options to open links or pages in incognito

 ### Manual Installation (Development)